mrzacsmith/web-sprint-challenge-adding-data-persistence/README.md

 This is an individual assessment.
 All work must be your own.
 Your challenge score is a measure of your ability to work independently using the material covered through this sprint.
 You need to demonstrate proficiency in the concepts and objectives introduced and practiced in preceding days.

-Do _not_ move or rename any of the files that are already included in this project.
+Review the folder structure of this project. _Do **not** move or rename any of the files that are already included in this project._

 _You have **three hours** to complete this challenge.
 Plan your time accordingly._